Blendify/blender-manual/blender_docs/manual/editors/sequencer/strips/types/effects/multicam.rst

    :doc:`Audio Docs </editors/sequencer/strips/types/audio>` or by the movement of objects.
 #.
 If you are using any effects on you strips it may helpful to use
    :doc:`Meta Strips </editors/sequencer/strips/meta>`.
 #.
-Add a viewer region for every input channel and put it into 25% proxy display mode
+Add a viewer region for every input channel and put it into 25% proxy display mode.
 #.
-Add a multicam selector effect strip *above* all the channel tracks
+Add a multicam selector effect strip *above* all the channel tracks.

    After completing these steps you should get something similar to the image below: